aditisonkar12/Music-recommendation-system/README.md

-# 🎵 Music Recommendation System
+# 🎵 🎶 RhythmAI - Music Recommendation System

 This project implements a **Music Recommendation System** using the **KKBOX dataset**.
 It analyzes user listening behavior and song information to generate **personalized music recommendations**.